 Interstate Business Route 895

-Spur I-895 provides a connection between I-895 (Harbor Tunnel Thruway) in Baltimore and both Interstate 97 and Maryland 2 (Ritchie Highway) at Ferndale.
+Spur I-895 provides a connection between I-895 (Harbor Tunnel Thruway) in Baltimore and both Interstate 97 and MD 2 (Ritchie Highway) at Ferndale.
 A lone Spur shield assembly was posted at the wye interchange with I-895 south, but it was removed by 2007.
-Ground level signs posted along both prongs of the spur northbound otherwise reference only the connection with I-895 north and not the spur designation.
+Ground level signs posted along both branches of the spur northbound otherwise reference only the connection with I-895 north and not the spur designation.
 MDSHA refers to the routes as I-895A and I-895B.

 - Nasiatka, J.P.